Chelsea 2-2 Burnley: Blues twice pegged back by 10-player Clarets in pulsating draw at Stamford Bridge

 Referee Darren England pointed to the spot, before brandishing a second yellow to Assignon, who had already been booked for an earlier foul on Mudryk.
 The entire episode sparked fury from Clarets manager Vincent Kompany on the touchline, and he was duly sent to the stands.
 Cole Palmer then dispatched the resulting penalty in style via a Panenka.

 The game twisted and turned from that moment on, as Josh Cullen stunned Stamford Bridge in the 47th minute with a superb volley to drag struggling Burnley level.
-The drama did not stop there.
+And the drama did not stop there.

 Under-fire Raheem Sterling, introduced from the bench to a mixed reception from the home crowd, teed up Palmer with a deft flick in the 78th minute and he swept the ball impressively into the far corner.
 But Burnley, still battling with a player less, had response yet.